 Along the pipeline stretch, 30 trenchless crossings with an average length of 120-ft. were to be constructed by the HDD method and awarded to The HDD Company.
-A handful of the longer rock crossings would be completed using the auger-boring
+A handful of the longer rock crossings would be completed using the auger boring casing and connected the hex to the auger string.

-As excavations were opened up, the ground conditions were notably different which changed the project scope to nearly all rock crossings.
+As excavations were opened up, the ground conditions were notably different, which changed the project scope to nearly all rock crossings.

-The HDD Company enlisted support from their sister-company, The Tunneling Company (TTC) USA, LLC of Yelm WA.
+The HDD Company enlisted support from their sister-company, The Tunneling Company (TTC).